 A leave of absence is an unpaid, authorized, temporary absence from the payroll.
 When an employee requests a leave, the supervisor acts to initiate the leave process.
 Leave is granted by the University to guarantee employees continued employment and to protect certain benefits.

-For Administrative and Professional staff (codes 100/110) and Professional Research Staff (Code 103): An employee may request a leave of absence of up to three months for personal reasons, including child care for newborn or newly adopted children.
+For Administrators and Professionals and Professional Research Staff: An employee may request a leave of absence of up to three months for personal reasons, including child care for newborn or newly adopted children.
 This type of leave is granted at the discretion of the person to whom the employee reports, who must obtain the approval of the School/Unit's Human Resources Officer.

-For Office (codes 106/116) and Technical (codes 104/114) staff: Grants of personal leave are discretionary with the University, must be approved by the School/Unit's Human Resources Officer and Assistant Vice President for Human Resources and are not subject to the grievance and arbitration provisions of the Local 3882 Collective Bargaining Agreement.
+For Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882): Grants of personal leave are discretionary with the University, must be approved by the School/Unit's Human Resources Officer and Assistant Vice President for Human Resources and are not subject to the grievance and arbitration provisions of the Collective Bargaining Agreement with Local 3882.

-Certain benefits can be continued during a leave (for codes 100/110, 103, 104/114, 106/116), as described below.
-If an employee plans to take a leave of absence, it is his or her responsibility to contact the Benefits Office to arrange for continuation of benefits.
-For more information, see the corresponding benefits publication or contact the Benefits Office at 212-998-1270 or firstname.lastname@example.org.
+Certain benefits can be continued during a leave for Administrator and Professional, Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882), as described below.
+If an employee plans to take a leave of absence, it is his or her responsibility to contact NYU PeopleLink to arrange for continuation of benefits.

-For Service staff (codes 107/117) covered by a collective bargaining agreement, please refer to the appropriate contract for all information about benefits during leaves.
-For Service staff (codes 107/117) not covered by a collective bargaining agreement, please contact the Employee Relations Office.
+For Service Staff (Local 1, Local 810) employees, please refer to the appropriate contract for all information about benefits during leaves.
+For Non-Union Service staff, please contact the NYU PeopleLink.

 NYU will continue its contributions to an employee’s health, dental, and life insurance coverage while an employee is on leave.
 If he or she currently has coverage that requires an employee contribution, he or she must continue to make that contribution.
 If employee contributions are not made, the benefit will be terminated and will not be able to be reinstated.